-The reference benchmark of Candriam Article 8 products does not qualify as an EU Climate Transition Benchmark or an EU Paris-Aligned Benchmark under Title III, Chapter 3a, of Regulation (EU) 2016/1011.
+The reference benchmark for Candriam Article 9 products does not qualify as an EU Climate Transition Benchmark or an EU Paris-Aligned Benchmark under Title III, Chapter 3a, of Regulation (EU) 2016/1011.

-Candriam has elected to use traditional, non ESG focused, benchmarks for all Candriam article 8 products.
+Following internal procedures of scrutiny and validation by different stakeholders and committees, Candriam has decided to use traditional, non ESG focused, benchmarks for all Candriam article 9 products.
 These benchmarks represent the state of the overall economy Candriam aims to compare its products against.
 Existing indices that explicitly take into account sustainability objectives are not deemed suitable for most strategies and their sustainability objectives.
 These sustainability focused benchmarks are based on ESG data from specific ESG data providers, with their own methodologies and scoring system that might differ from Candriam's approach to ESG.
 Candriam believes that, whilst such comparison might be interesting to investors, adopting these external ESG benchmarks could lead to a loss of diversification by encouraging all Candriam products to track external ESG scores rather than Candriam's own ESG scores.

-C. Summary of the characteristics of the mandates and dedicated financial products
+C. Summary of the characteristics of the mandates and dedicated funds

+Article 9 1

+Proxy name Corporate + Sovereign

+Exclusion Level 3 Exclusion Policy or external exclusion

+Corporate - Global Compact - Detailed Red

+Country - International Treaty (FATF) Υ

+Integration Υ

-ARTICLE 8 Proxy name Corporate + Sovereign Corporate + Sovereign Corporate + Sovereign + (inclusion) Exclusion Level 1 - Company- Wide Exclusion Policy Level 2a Exclusion Level 3 Exclusion Corporate - Global Compact - Detailed Outlist or Red Red Outlist or Red Country - International Treaty (FATF) Y Integration Y KPI Carbon footprint or carbon intensity < Bench ESG Score > Bench These vary by financial product, as outlined in its prospectus Consider End-Client Sustainability Preferences Y Min Investment with E/S characteristics 70% PCD - Min Sustainable Investments Min 15% 50% 50% Min Sustainable Investments - Environmental 0% Min Sustainable Investments - Environmental - Taxonomy Aligned 0% Min Sustainable Investment - Social 0%
+KPI Carbon footprint or carbon intensity < Bench ESG Score > Bench Portfolio temperature These vary by financial product, as outlined in its prospectus

+Consider End-Client Sustainability Preferences Υ

+Min Investment with E/S characteristics N/A

+PCD - Min Sustainable Investments >75%

+Min Sustainable Investments - Environmental 0%

+Min Sustainable Investments - Environmental 0%

+- Taxonomy Aligned

+Min Sustainable Investment - Social 0%

-&lt;sup>1 For certain discretionary portfolio mandates and dedicated financial products other thresholds apply
+1 For certain discretionary portfolio mandates and dedicated financial products other thresholds apply